Is Aave V2 a Good Investment?

 Risk Context

 Aave V2 carries a risk grade of B- (33/100), classified as moderate risk — some novel mechanisms, generally well-understood.
 While no critical-severity interactions were identified, 2 high-severity interactions warrant attention.
 The primary risk factor is: Aave V2 is a legacy deployment with active migration to V3/V4.
-Governance attention and security patches prioritize newer versions, leaving V2 with slower response times to emerging threats.
+Governance attention and security patches prioritize newer versions, leaving V2 with slower response times to emerging threats — worsened by the March 2026 exit of ACI (61% of governance actions) and BGD Labs from the DAO.

 Read our full safety analysis →